 Smart phone technology offers great opportunities and sources for emergency information.
 In addition to having access to a wide variety of apps and mobile messaging sources, most newer smart phone are equipped, out of the box, with the Wireless Emergency Alert feature.

 The Wireless Emergency Alert system is a national emergency alert system established through partnership between the Federal Communications Commission (FCC), the Federal Emergency Management Agency (FEMA), and wireless industry carriers.
-The system is designed to allow emergency managers devices.
+The system is designed to allow emergency managers and other public safety agencies to send alerts directly to wireless devices.

 Mobile users will not be charged for receiving these alerts and are automatically enrolled to receive them.
 While these alerts will appear on a person’s mobile device similar to a text message, Wireless Emergency Alerts are not text messages.
 Wireless Emergency Alerts use a different technology to ensure they are delivered immediately and are not subject to congestion or delays on wireless networks.
 The message will appear similar to a popup message and will have a unique ring tone and vibration.
 For technical reasons, the message length is limited to a maximum of 90 characters.